Baz-devv/bazblog/content/posts/Clean-code.md

 But personally the best description of what clean code ought to look like that has always stuck with me is `...Clean code always looks like it was written by someone who cares...` by Michael Feathers.

+## CHAPTER 2: MEANINGFUL NAMES.

+Here are the rules mentioned in the book for defining names, I won't go into detail as the purpose here is to summarize:

+1. Use intention revealing names.

+2. Avoid disinformation.

+3. Make meaningful distinctions.

+4. Use pronounceable names.

+5. Use searchable names.

+6. Avoid encodings.

+7. Avoid mental mapping.

+8. Don't be cute.

+9. Pick one word per concept.

+10. Don't pun.

+11. Use solution domain names.

+12. Use problem domain names.

+13. Add meaningful context.

+14. Don't add gratuitous context.